auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

 ***We can see that the performance are better compared to PC and CAL1 but do not change much between nodes.
-Memory is a key parameter.***
+Memory seems to be a key parameter.***

 Now, I will look at the performances when using all the cores in one or mode node, for every node type when it is possible.